CowboyLogic/JiraPS/docs/en-US/commands/Get-JiraUser.md

 ## DESCRIPTION

 This function returns information regarding a specified user from Jira.
+It supports both JIRA API v2 (using username) and v3 (using account ID) for user identification.

 ## EXAMPLES